Siqi-Fang/ts_flask/README.md

 Note
 ---
-To run the downloaded app on your local machine, move the nltk_data to the project root folder.
+If you don't already have nltk data downloaded on your local environment, to run the downloaded app, move the nltk_data to the project root folder.

 Or manually set the search path with `nltk.data.path.append('../your/dir/to/nltk_data/')`